khajithmoses/ireland-cyber-incident-powerbi/README.md

 *(Framed as descriptive statistics about this 30-incident dataset only.)*

 - Average detection time across all incidents: **18.4 hours**; average response time: **5.58 hours**.
-- SEV2 incidents are the largest severity group in this dataset (14 of 30) and, notably, show the **lowest** Post-Incident Review completion share of the three severity tiers — a governance gap worth flagging in a real SOC even at this sample size.
+- SEV2 incidents are the largest severity group in this dataset (14 of 30) and, notably, show the **lowest** Post-Incident Review completion share of the three severity tiers, a governance gap worth flagging in a real SOC even at this sample size.
-- Phishing and Ransomware together account for **36.7%** of the 30 incidents — the two largest categories in this dataset.
+- Phishing and Ransomware together account for **36.7%** of the 30 incidents, the two largest categories in this dataset.
-- Documentation Rate: **73.33%**; Post-Incident Review Completion Rate: **30.00%** — a wide gap between "we wrote it down" and "we reviewed it afterward."
+- Documentation Rate: **73.33%**; Post-Incident Review Completion Rate: **30.00%**, a wide gap between "we wrote it down" and "we reviewed it afterward."
 - The dynamic Analysis Factor visual enables comparison of detection and response performance across Asset Value, Data Sensitivity, User Role, and Alert Timing without imposing a composite risk score.

 Full write-up in `docs/findings.md`.